-My first real adventures were cross-country bicycle rides, and a summer’s work in a sausage factory in Pamplona, Spain.
-During time off from college, I did community organizing in Dallas as a VISTA volunteer.
-Then came riding the rails (Rolling Nowhere), which began as research for a senior anthropology thesis.
+My first book (Rolling Nowhere), began as research for a senior anthropology thesis.
 A transcendant moment occurred in a freight yard in Bakersfield, California, where, as I spoke with a guy my age named Enrique Jarra, it dawned on me that Mexican migrants were the true, modern-day incarnation of the classic American hobo.
 Coyotes, my second book, recounts a year of work and travel with these migrants.

-A smart guy I met in New York (he now edits the New Yorker magazine) introduced me at a party as a writer who “made a living sleeping on the ground,” which got me worried and led me to Aspen and Whiteout, a very different sort of first-person ethnography.
-And then came Newjack: Guarding Sing Sing, an account of immersion in a world that is tough and dangerous and–if a person’s not careful–soul-shrinking.
+A smart guy I met in New York introduced me at a party as a writer who “made a living sleeping on the ground,” which got me worried and led me to Aspen and Whiteout, a very different sort of first-person ethnography.
+Then I moved to New York and wrote Newjack: Guarding Sing Sing, an account of immersion in a world that is tough and dangerous and–if a person’s not careful–soul-shrinking.
 That research was my hardest ever, but also paid an enduring dividend.

 In The Routes of Man, I link a series of challenging first-person passages down roads with reflections on how this most extensive man-made artifact changes us all, both intentionally and not.
-It’s a book about roads, yes, but like my others it’s also a book about me.
+It’s a book about roads but I’m in it as well.
 Immersion: A Writer’s Guide to Going Deep is an attempt to share what I’ve learned about this sort of writing.
 My most recent book, Cheap Land Colorado: Off-Gridders at America’s Edge, recounts a passage into a landscape and community that in truth I haven’t left yet.
 It may be the closest I’ve come in any of my books to “going native.”

-I continue to admire writing where writers have something at stake; where they don’t just depend on experts but rather take time to think and research and participate, thereby transforming themselves into experts; where caring and the urgency of the subject transform the writing into something that matters, an act of witnessing.
+I admire writing where writers have something at stake; where they don’t just depend on experts but rather take time to think and research and participate, thereby transforming themselves into experts; where caring and the urgency of the subject transform the writing into something that matters.